MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-04-full-flask-project-template.md

 > - Understand the views and page templates created by the project template, which consist of three pages that inherit from a base page template and that employs static JavaScript libraries like jQuery and Bootstrap (step 4-2)
 > - Understand the URL routing provided by the template (step 4-3)

 This article applies also to the "Flask/Jade Web Project" template, which produces an app that's identical to that of the "Flask Web Project" using the Jade templating engine instead of Jinja.
-Additional details are provided at the end of this article.
+Additional details are included at the end of this article.

 ## Step 4-1: Create a project from the template